What is a trailing stop order? Smart risk control 2025

 5.1.
 Trend-following strategy

-- In an uptrend, a trailing stop loss follows the price at a set distance below, allowing the position to stay open while the price rises.
+• Uptrend: A trailing stop loss follows the price at a set distance below, allowing the position to stay open while the price rises.

 5.2.
 Volatility-based strategy

-- When volatility is low, the trailing stop tightens to protect profits more aggressively.
+• Low volatility: Trailing stop tightens to protect profits more aggressively.

 5.3.
-Trailing stop order MOFU
+Trailing stop with take profit strategy

 6. Risks and limitations of trailing stops